ed-henrique/cnc/README.md

 ## Goals

+- Log buffer before and after compression
+- Stop both server and client if an EOF (^D) is found
+- Process kills (^C) sent by the client on the server's side
 - Use multi buffer system for better memory allocation
 - 🚧 Support more than one client during runtime
-- 🚧 Use zlib to compress output from server (--compress)
 - 🚧 Use fork, pipe and execl to pass commands from server
 - ✅ Support --log
 - ✅ Support --host
-- ✅ Support --port
+- ✅ Support --port for both server and client
 - ✅ Pass input from client to server through socket
+- ✅ Use zlib to compress input from client and output from server (--compress)

 ---